Free USAJOBS Resume Builder & Federal Formats

 Applying for a US Government Job?
+Professional federal resume writers charge thousands of dollars, but you can use our Free USAJOBS Resume Builder to do it yourself.
 A standard 1-page private sector resume will be automatically rejected by federal HR.
-To land a government role, your resume must be highly detailed (4-6 pages), explicitly prove your GS-level qualifications, and include mandatory compliance data like salary and supervisor contact info.
+To land a government role, your resume must be highly detailed (4-6 pages), explicitly prove your GS-level qualifications, and include mandatory compliance data.

 Optimized for: USAJOBS.gov GS-Level Roles Military-to-Federal Security Clearances

 ⚠️ USAJOBS Rejection Warning: Do NOT use a standard resume.
 Federal resumes must explicitly include: Hours worked per week, Salary, Supervisor Name, and Contact Permission for *every single job*.
-Using our AI Resume Builder ensures your PDF contains these mandatory compliance fields before you upload it to USAJOBS.
+Using our Free Federal Resume Builder allows you to easily type these mandatory fields into a compliant, single-column template before you upload it.

 To pass the Office of Personnel Management (OPM) standards, you must adhere to these strict requirements: